steemit/devportal-tutorials-js/tutorials/26_set_withdraw_route/README.md

 #### 3. Fill form <a name="fill-form"></a>

-After we fetched account data, we will show list of current routes if they exist and note user how many percent they can set to other accounts.
+After we have fetched the account data, we will show a list of current routes, if they exist, and display information to the user about how many much they can apply to other accounts.

 ```javascript
 let info = '';